aneshas/gourmet/README.md

 - [x] Add pass regexp path match toggle
 - [ ] Health fail recover
 - [ ] SSL configuration support (add server name to config)
-- [ ] Add my toy gopher as a mascot
+- [ ] Implement least_conn and random
-- [ ] Add access logs (to stdout, errs to stderr)
+- [x] Add access log
-- [ ] CORS Config options for server ???
 - [ ] Kube provider using endpoints (watch?) and test integration using minikube
-- [ ] Complete test coverage (without compose - see below)
+- [ ] Complete test coverage
-- [ ] Integration test with missbehaving servers, check results in the end
+- [ ] End to end integration test with missbehaving servers
 - [ ] Add usage and testing section to readme
-- [ ] Add minimal configuration and full to readme
+- [ ] Add minimal and full config to readme
 - [ ] Explain config sections eg. upstream static and kube provider
 - [ ] Deploy docker image with wercer
 - [X] Move compose to main (pass it as a func to config.Parse?)

-## TODO v0.2.0
+## TODO v0.1.1
-- [ ] Some benchmarks
+- [ ] benchmarks
+- [ ] Add description about internals (eg. what headers are set, which are returns, how are errors and timeouts handled etc...)
 - [ ] err template file override
 - [ ] Add support for promehteus metrics like eg. infulxdb
 - [ ] provide lets encrypt as an option for automatic ssl
-- [ ] Add description about internals (eg. what headers are set, which are returns, how are errors and timeouts handled etc...)
-- [ ] Implement least_conn and random

-## TODO Backlog
+## TODO v0.2.0
 - [ ] Use raw net and TCP instead of HTTP?
 - [ ] Support for multiple servers
 - [ ] Add option to pass custom headers